What does "read status" in admin area means? (General)

 I hope, my explanation gave you the needed clearness.
 If not, ask for more details.

-: Before the feature was cookie based and worked only inside one browser.
+: In the time before we introduced this functionallity, the feature was cookie based and worked only inside one browser.
 If I read an entry on my phone, it was not marked as read on my notebook or my desktop machine at work.
-Now it is user-account based and I see on machine A what I read on machine B or C.
+Now it is user-account based.
+The information is stored on the server, where the forum runs on and I see on machine A what I read on machine B or C.

 Trenne niemals Müll, denn er hat nur eine Silbe!